 – Sterilized in an autoclave, fully tested, and shipped in sealed sterilization pouch

 Dangerous Things prefers our customers locate one of our professional body piercing or body modification partners to complete the installation of this product.
-If no partners are available in your area and you cannot find a professional who is willing or able to assist you; 1) check out this injection kit, and 2) check out this write-up; http://amal.net/?p=3837
+If no partners are available in your area, you should be able to find a professional who is willing to assist you.
+We have written these documents to help introduce new professionals to the world of implantable transponders; Dangerous Things Professional Guides

-WARNING: The xM1 is based on the Mifare S50, which is one of the most popular RFID chips in the world.
-Unfortunately, the Mifare S50 is not officially an NFC compliant tag conforming to NFC Forum tag types 1 through 4.
+WARNING: The xM1 is based on the Mifare® S50, which is one of the most popular RFID chips in the world.
+Unfortunately, the Mifare® S50 is not officially an NFC compliant tag conforming to NFC Forum tag types 1 through 4.
 However, many NFC enabled mobile devices that contain the NXP NFC reader IC, and some desktop NFC readers, will still read and write to the xM1.
 NFC enabled Android devices such as the Samsung Nexus S, Samsung Galaxy Nexus, the Nexus 7, the HTC Amaze, etc. as well as Windows Phone powered devices such as the Nokia Lumia 920 all have no problem reading/writing the xM1.
-Certain devices like the Google Nexus 4 phone and Nexus 10 tablet do not use the NXP NFC reader IC and can only read the xM1′s UID bits and cannot access any memory blocks for use with NFC.
+Certain devices like the Google Nexus 4 phone and Nexus 10 tablet do not use the NXP NFC reader IC and can only read the xM1’s UID bits and cannot access any memory blocks for use with NFC.
+Check out the xNT for a fully NFC compliant glass tag option!

 The xM1 is compatible with the following products: